 Women who drink heavily are also at higher risk of becoming a victim of violence, including sexual assault, or having unprotected sex that leads to a sexually transmitted infection (STI).

-Gender Specific Treatment at English Mountain
+Addiction Treatment for Women at English Mountain

 Since women don’t experience the disease in the same manner as men, it follows that gender specific treatment is an appropriate approach to addiction recovery.
 English Mountain Recovery offers supportive residential inpatient drug and alcohol treatment programs.
 Our gender-specific, 12-step recovery programs were developed to meet the specific needs of both our male and female clients.
 Contact us today to learn more.